-The cutest notebooks, pens & school supplies we're obsessed with right now | CNN Underscored
+The cutest notebooks, pens and school supplies we're obsessed with right now | CNN Underscored

 Tackle Box ($34; riflepaperco.com)

 Anyone who says you can’t have it all is (respectfully) wrong.
-Save time looking anywhere else, as this separated box has compartments containing pencils, magnets, paper clips, sticky notes, a tear-off notepad, push pins and more.
+Save time looking anywhere else, as this separated box has compartments containing pencils, magnets, paper clips, sticky notes, a tear-off notepad, pushpins and more.

 Flat Pouch Set ($34; baggu.com)

-This set of three, recycled heavyweight nylon pouches is perfect for storing all the little desk supplies like erasers and pens.
+This set of three recycled heavyweight nylon pouches is perfect for storing all the little desk supplies like erasers and pens.
 The machine-washable pouch set comes in six different designs.

 Writing Pencils ($15; riflepaperco.com)